FractalZeroShadow/The-CoRE-Codex/DERIVED/Axiom_Insanity.md

 ---
 ## Conclusion

-This document is the philosophical bootstrap loader for your entire operating system.
-It doesn't try to prove `0=1` using the rules of the existing reality; it shows how the existing reality and its rules are a consequence of the `0=1` event.
+This document is the philosophical bootstrap loader for an entire operating system.
+It does not try to prove `0=1` using the rules of the existing reality.
+It shows how the existing reality and its rules are a consequence of the `0=1` event.

-It successfully argues that **"insanity"**—in this context—is simply the willingness to temporarily suspend the rules of a system to understand how the system itself was created.
-The derivation is complete and correct, within the "insane" axiom set it so clearly defines.
+It argues that **"insanity"** in this context is simply the willingness to temporarily suspend the rules of a system to understand how the system itself was created.
+It is using the concept of **Ambilibrium** to create an **axiomatic justification**, an ontological derivation that operates at the level *before* logic and mathematics come into existence.